 Summary, Scope, and Responsibilities

 The Graphic Designer for the Office of Campus Life is responsible for supporting graphics needs for Campus Life, which include: developing and maintaining a cohesive and versatile brand for the office; utilizing this brand in the design, layout, artwork, and color for promotional materials related to the office and its events and programs; and completing design assignments from student clubs and organizations.
+They will contribute to the overall creative process driving Campus Life marketing in conjunction with the Social Media Coordinator.
 The Graphic Designer will work on an as-needed basis, and will be given assignments by Campus Life staff.
-The Graphic Designer is expected to attend all meetings and trainings required for the position.
+They are expected to attend all meetings and trainings required for the position.

 Department: Student Affairs